 Strained quadriceps is an actual injury, a tearing away of the quadriceps muscle fiber from the bone.
 This is most common in martial artists, but still appears in other athletes.

 There are two main variations on foam rolling your quads: rolling both legs at the same time (the two leg variation) and rolling each leg individually (the single leg variation).
 Neither is better, per se, it’s really a matter of personal preference and what works best to release your fascia.
 If you’ve never used a foam roller before, or never foam rolled your quads, you might want to start with the two leg variation.
 It maintains an even pressure on both quads at the same time, distributing your weight onto two legs, and so it’s a little lighter.
 The single leg variation exerts more pressure onto the fascia, so it’s better for those that have rolled their quads before, and know that their quads require harder pressure.

 The Two Leg Variation

-Foam roling your quads is pretty easy.
+Foam rolling your quads is pretty easy.
 Lay down on top of your foam roller, with the roller positioned under your quads and just above the knees.
-It should be perpendicular to your body, and I find that a full-sized foam roller is better to use with the two leg variation.
-Now, with your body weight on your forearms, begin pushing yourself slowly backwards, so that the roller moves upwards towards your hips.
+It should be perpendicular to your body.
+I find that a full-sized foam roller is better to use with the two leg variation, since it provides a little more room to lay on.
+Now, with your body weight on your forearms, begin pushing yourself slowly backwards, so that the roller moves up towards your hips.
 You want to roll slowly, at around one inch per second.
 Once you reach about 1-2 inches from your hips, change directions and start rolling back down.
 Continue this for 30-45 seconds, making sure to focus on any trigger points that you identify.
 If this is your first time foam rolling your quads, it will probably hurt.
 That’s OK.
 Tomorrow it will feel great!